1Which of the following best describes the primary goal of Software Design?

 Incorrect!
 Try again.

-12If two modules share the same global data area (e.g., global variables in C), they are exhibiting:
+A.They share the same global data area

 A.Stamp Coupling

-C.External Coupling
+C.Data Coupling

-Correct Answer: Common Coupling
+Correct Answer: Control Coupling

 Incorrect!
 Try again.